OliverDevsCode/Computle/Privacy Policy.md

 - **Anonymous Identifier:** A randomly generated name created using a third-party name API.
 This identifier is used on our public leaderboard and is not directly linked to personally identifiable information.
 - **Game Data:** Information related to your interaction with the educational content, such as your score and the subject or topic you are working on.

+- **(If using Microsoft Login):** Additional Information is store to allow you to continue where you left off, this includes a hashed version of your accountID and your First name and initial

 ---

 ## 2. How We Use Your Information